MichaelCurtis7757/shopmanager/README.md

 # Welcome to ShopManager
-Welcome to SHopManager, a text based shop managing game where you run a fastfood resturant!
+Welcome to ShopManager, a text based shop managing game where you run a fastfood resturant!

 # Issues